 Identification of Prior Anti-Doping Rule Violations

-Before giving an Athlete or other Person notice of a potential anti-doping rule violation as provided above, DFSNZ shall refer to ADAMS and contact WADA and other relevant Anti- Doping Organisations to determine whether any prior anti-doping rule violation exists.
+Before giving an Athlete or other Person notice of a potential anti-doping rule violation as provided above, the Commission shall refer to ADAMS and contact WADA and other relevant Anti- Doping Organisations to determine whether any prior anti-doping rule violation exists.

 Provisional Hearings and Provisional Suspensions

-Where DFSNZ has provided notice under Rule 7.2 or has provided notice of an alleged anti-doping rule violation under the rules against a Person who is subject to the Rules, DFSNZ shall refer the question whether to impose a Provisional Suspension under the Rules to the Sports Tribunal, and DFSNZ and the National Sporting Organisation will provide the Sports Tribunal with the information relevant to the alleged anti-doping rule violation.
+Where the Commission has provided notice under Rule 7.2 or has provided notice of an alleged anti-doping rule violation under the rules against a Person who is subject to the Rules, the Commission shall refer the question whether to impose a Provisional Suspension under the Rules to the Sports Tribunal, and the Commission and the National Sporting Organisation will provide the Sports Tribunal with the information relevant to the alleged anti-doping rule violation.

-Where a National Sporting Organisation has established an NSO Anti- Doping Tribunal, DFSNZ shall refer the question of whether to impose a Provisional Suspension to that Tribunal for consideration in accordance with the rules of the NSO Anti-Doping Tribunal.
+Where a National Sporting Organisation has established an NSO Anti- Doping Tribunal, the Commission shall refer the question of whether to impose a Provisional Suspension to that Tribunal for consideration in accordance with the rules of the NSO Anti-Doping Tribunal.
 Every reference to the Sports Tribunal in Rule 7.4 shall apply to any NSO Anti-Doping Tribunal dealing with the question whether to impose a Provisional Suspension.

-Where DFSNZ has referred the question whether to impose a Provisional Suspension to the Sports Tribunal, the Sports Tribunal will either notify the Person who may be subject to a Provisional Suspension that it will hold an urgent Provisional Hearing before deciding whether to impose a Provisional Suspension, or will decide whether to impose a Provisional Suspension on the material before it, without hearing from the Person upon whom a Provisional Suspension may be imposed.
+Where the Commission has referred the question whether to impose a Provisional Suspension to the Sports Tribunal, the Sports Tribunal will either notify the Person who may be subject to a Provisional Suspension that it will hold an urgent Provisional Hearing before deciding whether to impose a Provisional Suspension, or will decide whether to impose a Provisional Suspension on the material before it, without hearing from the Person upon whom a Provisional Suspension may be imposed.
 The Sports Tribunal will, wherever possible, seek to hold an urgent Provisional Hearing before imposing a Provisional Suspension, but the choice of procedure to be followed will be a matter for the Sports Tribunal in the particular circumstances.

 Where the Sports Tribunal decides to proceed without holding an urgent Provisional Hearing, it will, in the event that it decides to impose a Provisional Suspension, either hold an expedited hearing on whether the Provisional Suspension should be maintained, or hold an expedited hearing in relation to the anti-doping rule violation, as soon as possible after the imposition of the Provisional Suspension.
 The Person who is subject to the Provisional Suspension will be notified of the date and timing of the hearing which is to be held.
 It will be for the Sports Tribunal to decide which form of hearing it will adopt.
 It may, in reaching a decision on the form of hearing, hear representations on the appropriate process.